UCF Housing Website Redesign

 Brainstorming.

-I created a micro board to keep all brainstorming elements in one place for the team to comment on and review.
+I created a Miro board to keep all brainstorming elements in one place for the team to comment on and review.

 My Approach.